 Osprey Daylite Sling (Shoulder Sling) Review

-The Osprey Daylite Sling is ideal for quick excursions—on the trail or in the city—though it gets uncomfortable to carry on longer treks.
+The Osprey Daylite Sling is ideal for quick excursions—on the trail or in the city—though it can get uncomfortable to carry on longer treks.

 Our Verdict